holecekales/esp8266/Server/Readme.md

 * UI for the entire thing - for this i think i will need some graphig library or something.
 * Should probably implement authentication
 * Clean up the namespace.
 Don't know abotu the upload and uploads.
 Something has to give.
-* Attach the click events to the anchor node and not the container - dumb
-* make up roll over as well as selection in the file list
 * test on edge and chrome